-The 2019 Qualified Allocation Plan (QAP) will help City of Chicago's Department of Housing direct federal affordable housing funds where they are needed most.
+The 2019 Qualified Allocation Plan (QAP) helped the Department of Housing (DOH) direct federal affordable housing funds where they are needed most.

 The QAP sets forth the rules under which the City offers affordable housing development funding in the form of federal Low Income Housing Tax Credits, commonly referred to as LIHTC.
 The QAP describes the selection criteria and application requirements for receiving these federal tax credits and tax-exempt bonds.

 LIHTC, pronounced "LIE-TEK," is a public-private partnership in which investors provide equity for low income rental properties in exchange for a federal tax credit over several decades.
 LIHTC is the most significant resource for creating affordable housing in the United States today.
 Without the equity, affordable rental housing projects do not generate sufficient funds to work financially.
 The City of Chicago receives a limited number of these housing tax credits to allocate each year based on its population.